spencerbertsch1/DAPL_Streamlit/README.md

 4. Next you will need to create a spotify developer account using [this link](https://developer.spotify.com/dashboard/applications), and create a new project.
 After you create the project, you will need to copy the Client-ID and the Client-Secret into a new .json file called `spotify_app_credentials.json`.
 5. Your `spotify_app_credentials.json` file should contain a single line in the following format: `{"Client-ID": "XXXX", "Client-Secret": "XXXX"}`.
 Place your new json file into the directory one level above the working directory of this project alongside `DAPL_Streamlit`.
-6. You're doing great - just a few more steps!
+6. Just a few more steps!
 Now run the `get_audio_features.py` script by running the following command:
 - `$ python3 get_audio_features.py`
 This script can take a while to run depending on how many songs you've listened to in the past year.
 For a listener with 24k songs streamed it took about an hour.
 The limiting factor here is not the machine running the script, but the response time for the APIs returning all the data we need to collect.
 7. Once that's done you will have all the data you need!
 Last step is to run the dashboard using the following command: